 + Data ownership

 – New security risks

 how to manage technology fragmentation, supplier lock-in and service innovation

-Digital operation and management of cities, utilities, buildings, homes, and all their assets has traditionally been separated in different silos and domains where a sole supplier controls all levels of their service.
-This is rapidly changing to a situation where many different technologies and actors interact, operate, and compete at the same level.
+Digital operation and management of cities, utilities, buildings, homes, and assets have traditionally been separated in separate silos and domains where a sole supplier controls all their service levels.
+However, this is rapidly changing to a situation where many different technologies and actors interact, operate, and compete at the same level.

-The new structure can be likened to a lasagne which is built in different layers but which becomes an entire taste experience when eaten.
-In this infographic we show different layers and actors:
+The new horizontal architecture can be likened to a lasagne built in different layers but becomes an entire taste experience when eaten.
+In this infographic, we show different layers and actors:

 The lasagne model has many strengths:

 To successfully implement IoT applications, enterprises need to integrate various IoT-connected products with the right IoT platforms.
 Lack of proper integration could lead to loss of functionality and efficiency, making it impossible to deliver the envisioned value to the customers.